 Safeguarding poster: you don’t need to keep painful secrets

 You are welcome to download and print these posters for free.
 They have been written with the obstacles which prevent disclosures of child sexual abuse in mind.
-They have been designed to be clear, simple and bold… and to speak to young people who may be experiencing sexual abuse.
-The feeling of having to ‘keep secrets’ is a common experience for children who have been abused, as is a fear of being blamed or getting in to some kind of ‘trouble’.
-Feel free to display these posters anywhere where young people might see them and be prepared to discuss their meaning.
-We offer training (link to Home) to help you do this, and to respond to any disclosures you may receive.
+The feeling of having to ‘keep secrets’ is a common experience for children who have been abused.
+Feel free to display these posters anywhere where young people might see them.

 Safeguarding poster: child sexual abuse is never the victim’s fault

-Victims of child sexual abuse often, if not always, feel a strong sense of personality responsibility over what happened to them.
-This often prevents them from telling anyone that they’ve been abused.
+Victims of child sexual abuse often feel a strong sense of personality responsibility about what happened to them.
+This can prevent them from telling anyone that they’ve been abused.
 Please display this poster anywhere where a young victim might see it, to let them know that if they disclose to you, they will not be blamed.

 Safeguarding poster: you deserve to be safe and supported

 Display this poster to communicate to young people that their safety is the biggest priority.
-Children typically feel responsible, not only for the abuse, but for family reactions as well.
 Sadly, families do not always respond to abuse disclosures in a supportive way.
-However, it is still crucial that the abuse is brought to light so that it can be stopped.
+However, it is still crucial that children feel able to talk about abuse so that it can be stopped.

 Safeguarding poster: you did not bring it upon yourself

-When you speak to a child who has been sexually abused, you are up against perhaps years of them being told, by the abuser, that they asked for it or otherwise caused it.
-Abusers, like any criminal, are afraid of being discovered and so will say whatever they need to, to keep children silent.
-This poster sends a message that abused children need to hear: that they are not responsible and can therefore disclose to you or a member of staff at your organisation without fear of being blamed.
+Abusers are afraid of being discovered and so will say whatever they need to, to keep children silent.
+This poster sends a message that abused children need to hear: that they are not responsible and can disclose to you or a member of staff at your organisation without fear of being blamed.

 Report: failures related to the CSE investigation in Oxfordshire

 This paper highlights the missed opportunities for earlier detection of the widescale CSE which was discovered in Oxfordshire between 2004-2012.
-The focus of the discussion is on police failures, especially in terms of how young people were treated during the investigation.
+The focus is on police failures and how young people were treated during the investigation.
 The report also looks at how the law might be changed to clarify the safeguarding duties of relevant professionals.

 Report: how are boys trafficked in the sex industry?